piotr25691/FEG-Bot/SECURITY.md

 Currently this repo uses automated vulnerability detection.

-However if you want to report them yourself, do this in the [issues](https://github.com/piotr25691/FEG-Bot/issues).
+However, if you want to report them yourself, do this in the [issues](https://github.com/piotr25691/FEG-Bot/issues).